davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/clientcache-applications.md

 GfshServer       | 10.99.199.24(GfshServer:30295)<v4>:41004
 ```

 You must be careful to vary the ports and name of your peer members
 appropriately.
-Spring, and Spring Boot for {pivotal-gemfire-name} (SBDG)
+Spring, and Spring Boot for VMware GemFire (SBDG)
 in particular, make doing so easy.

 ### Building Manager Applications

 As discussed in the previous sections, you can enable a Spring Boot
-configured and bootstrapped {pivotal-gemfire-name} peer member node in
+configured and bootstrapped VMware GemFire peer member node in
 the cluster to function as a Manager.

-An {pivotal-gemfire-name} Manager is a peer member node in the cluster
+A VMware GemFire Manager is a peer member node in the cluster
 that runs the management service, letting the cluster be managed and
 monitored with JMX-based tools, such as Gfsh, JConsole, or JVisualVM.
 Any tool using the JMX API can connect to and manage an
-{pivotal-gemfire-name} cluster for whatever purpose.
+VMware GemFire cluster for whatever purpose.

 Like Locators, the cluster may have more than one Manager for
 redundancy.
 Only server-side, peer member nodes in the cluster may
 function Managers.
 Therefore, a `ClientCache` application cannot be a
 Manager.

 To create a Manager, use the SDG `@EnableManager` annotation.

 The three primary uses of the `@EnableManager` annotation to create a
 Manager are:

 1 - CacheServer Manager Application

 ``` highlight
 @SpringBootApplication